Code-Institute-Submissions/HydraExplorer/README.md

 I would like to thank once again my mentor Allen for his continued support and general guidance and chats we have not only about project specific but moving forward, i like to ask him questions about future proofing myself to which he happily gives me so much good advice on, not only that but also telling me about the chrome plugin Responsive Viewer, which saves so much time!!
 Thanks Allen.
 Also my fiance and my family and children, coding especially this project has been a massive up hill challenge and at times stressful to which my fiance especially is there listening to me talking absolute nonsense to which she doesnt know anything about, i can explain jQuery locale storage etc to her and she just listens, sometimes just trying to explain topics helps it settle in your brain, so without telling me to simply shut up she puts up with my waffling on, and she doesnt know how much that helped.

 I would also like to give a thanks to Miklos at code institute who i had a great conversation with and he helped me with how to hard code my users.html page instead of templating it out using handlebars, looking back this was a life saver conversation to which im truly thankful as, it helped me accomplish the project to the full extent of how i envisioned it.
-So cheers Miklos!